otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/Module 06 - Navigation and API Integration.md

 ## Task 6

+Everything so far in this module has used Expo Router, which infers routes automatically from your file structure.
+Under the hood, Expo Router is actually built on top of a separate library called [React Navigation](https://reactnavigation.org/), which requires you to declare every screen explicitly, in code, rather than by file name.

+Expo Router and a manually configured React Navigation setup don't mix cleanly in the same project, since Expo Router already sets up its own navigator underneath your `app/` folder.
+Create a second, separate blank TypeScript project just for this task.

-In the separate blank project from Section 5, implement a working [React Navigation](https://reactnavigation.org/) stack with at least two screens of your own, not just the Home and Details example shown above.
-One screen should navigate to the other while passing at least one param, and the receiving screen should read and display that param.
+Without any walkthrough or example to copy from, use React Navigation's own documentation to install it, wire up a working stack navigator with at least two screens of your own, and get one screen navigating to the other while passing at least one param, which the receiving screen reads and displays.
+Then add a third screen, and work out how it fits into the same stack.

+In your README, write two or three sentences on what React Navigation makes you configure explicitly that Expo Router had been doing for you automatically all along.